 You might also notice a similarity here to a non-alcoholic drink called the Roy Rogers.
 If we were to take the vodka out of the Dracula's Kiss, we would be left with that popular mix of grenadine and cola.

 Coat the bottom of a highball glass with grenadine.

 Serve and enjoy!

 In order to estimate the strength of the Dracula's Kiss cocktail, we need to make a few assumptions.
 Let's suppose that we use a 40-proof black cherry vodka and 5-ounces of soda to top it off.

-With that, we can say that this drink averages out to 5% ABV (10 proof).
-That means that you can skip the pumpkin beer this Halloween and enjoy a great soda highball without unknowingly turning into a zombie overnight.
+With that said, we can say that this drink averages out to 5% ABV (10 proof).
+That means that you can skip the pumpkin cocktails this Halloween and enjoy a great soda highball without unknowingly turning into a zombie overnight.